Minecraft on Debian and Ubuntu

 sudo apt-get update && sudo apt-get upgrade

-Create a new user for Minecraft to run as.
-Take note of the password you assign:
+Create a new user for Minecraft to run as:

 sudo adduser minecraft